haz3141/alpha-coin-blockchain/README.md

 ## Problem & Solution

 The goal here is to create a barebones blockchain that clearly demonstrates the key components and layout of a blockchain.
 This blockchain has three main components: transactions which live inside of blocks which live inside of the blockchain.
 Tampering of the chain is handled using transaction and block hashing with a SHA-256 algorithm.
-Spamming the chain is handled by the proof-of-work method which has a difficulty option.
+Spamming the chain is handled by the proof-of-work method which includes a mining reward and an adjustable difficulty.

 ## Preview